Please note: This is a supplement to the “Blockchain and Cryptocurrency Explained” series. If you want to start from the beginning, go here.

 - Ethereum Blockchain Explorer – https://etherscan.io/

 The height or last block number tells you the current blockchain length.
 If the height or last block is 100, then the current blockchain length is 100.
-This information can be found on the main page.

 A longer chain means it is more secure.

-This tells you the amount of computing power being utilized on the cryptocurrency network.
+The amount of computing power being utilized on the cryptocurrency network.
 This is normally denominated as H/s or hashes per second.
 It can be GH/s for giga-hashes per second or TH/s for tera-hashes per second

 If you remember our discussion on the email and Hashcash, computer needed to try every combination to find the correct combination and hash.
 Same formula applies here.
 So, when it shows that the network hashrate is: